feedhenry/mcp-standalone/README.md

 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
 ```

-*NOTE*: Running `grunt local` will *not* run `uglify` (to help with local dev), and *will* include `scripts/config.local.js`.
+*NOTE*: Running `./node_modules/.bin/grunt local` will *not* run `uglify` (to help with local dev), and *will* include `scripts/config.local.js`.
 This file is used to point to a local running MCP server rather than the default of looking up a Route names `mcp-standalone` and using that as the MCP server host.

 ### Step 3, Launch Services